Bowen, Queensland: History

 Roseville State School opened on 7 July 1913.
 It was along the Bowen-to-Proserpine tramway.
-The school closed on 1939.
+The school closed in 1939.

 Don Delta State School opened on 21 July 1913 and closed in 1964.

 Eden Lassie Provisional School opened on 16 October 1916.
 In 1924 it became Eden Lassie State School.
 It closed in 1951, but later reopened and closed permanently in 1963.
 Opened as a provisional school in 1916 and was proclaimed a state school in 1924.
 It closed in 1951 and reopened before finally closing in 1963.

-Twenty-five Mile Camp Provisional School opened on circa 1919.
+Twenty-five Mile Camp Provisional School opened circa 1919.
 It may have been renamed Aberdeen Provisional School.
 In 1920 it was renamed Bogie Range Provisional School.
 It closed circa 1922.

 Ballast Pit Provisional School opened on 11 April 1922.
 On 26 July 1923 it was renamed Bin Bee Provisional School.
 It closed in July 1927.
 It was on the Bowen Coalfields railway line.

 Inverdon Road State School opened on 4 December 1922 and closed on 2 September 1955.
 It was at 174 Inverdon Road (19.9896°S 148.2119°E).

 Queens Beach State School opened on 25 November 1940.

 Elements of the Royal Australian Air Force (RAAF) have been operating from Bowen for almost two decades, beginning in the late 1920s.
 Three RAAF flying boat squadrons and one flying boat maintenance unit operated from the shores of Port Denison during World War 2 operating PBY Catalina and Martin Mariner amphibious seaplanes.
 No.55 (RAAF) Radar Station also operated from Cape Edgecumbe north-east of the town.
 The concrete seaplane aprons and ramps are still present.

 In 1944, Bowen elected a Communist, Fred Paterson, to Queensland Legislative Assembly.
 He was re-elected in 1947, but lost the seat in 1950 when the boundaries were changed to include Bowen in the seat of Whitsunday.

 Bowen State High School opened on 23 January 1961, replacing the secondary department at Bowen State School which had operated since 1 July 1928.

 Bowen was the administrative centre for the Shire of Bowen.
 On 15 March 2008, under the Local Government (Reform Implementation) Act 2007 passed by the Parliament of Queensland on 10 August 2007, the Shire of Bowen merged with the Shire of Whitsunday to form the Whitsunday Region.
 Although Proserpine is the administrative centre for the new regional council, the council maintains offices in Bowen and holds a number of council meetings in Bowen each year.

+Bowen Orbital Spaceport, in nearby Abbott Point, was granted the first licence for an orbital space launch facility in Australia in March 2024, with the first launch attempt of Australian made rocket occurring in July 2025, by Gilmour Space Technologies.